xwmx/bash-boilerplate/README.md

 #### 'Strict Mode' TL;DR

-Add this to the top of every script:
+Add this to the top of every script (note: this is already included in the boilerplate scripts):

     # Bash 'Strict Mode'
     # https://github.com/alphabetum/bash-boilerplate#bash-strict-mode